 Performance of Hong Kong Furniture Exports

-On the retail side, chain stores and hypermarkets are the most popular sales channels in North America.
-In Japan, imported furniture is mainly sold in specialty stores as well as department stores.
-In these mature markets, buyers increasingly source furniture directly from manufacturers, while some still purchase through agents and distributors.
-Specialised furniture districts or shopping malls are popular on the Chinese mainland for both retail and wholesale business.
+While specialty stores, chain stores and hypermarkets are still the dominant sales channels in North America, buying furniture online has become more popular in recent years.
+In Japan, imported furniture is mainly sold in specialty stores and department stores, while online sales are gaining momentum.
+In these mature markets, retailers and wholesalers increasingly source furniture directly from manufacturers, while some still purchase through agents and distributors.

+Competition is keen in the furniture industry.
+Many companies are looking to reduce their production costs and increase efficiency.
+Some have relocated their manufacturing operations to other areas with lower operational costs.
 Hong Kong's furniture manufacturers have also started to develop their own brands.
-Notable examples include mattress manufacturers marketing their own brands in the local and overseas markets.
-Furniture manufacturers also become more careful about the choice of raw materials to meet international standards, such as compliance with legal or other environmental requirements in their target markets.
+Notable examples include mattress manufacturers marketing their own brands in local and overseas markets.
+Furniture manufacturers have also become more careful about their choice of raw materials, in order to meet international standards and comply with legal and environmental requirements in their target markets.

 Trade Measures Affecting Furniture Exports